 PUT /_cluster/settings{"persistent": {"flowcontrol.log.file.enabled": true}}

-Parameter | Type | Description |
+Parameter | Type | Default Value | Description |

-flowcontrol.log.file.enabled | Boolean | Whether to record the details of each request in the access log file.
+flowcontrol.log.file.enabled | Boolean | false | Whether to record access logs in files.
+When enabled, the log of each access request is recorded in files.
 The log file name is Cluster name_access_log.log.
 You can check this file only through the log backup function.
-Value:
+For details about how to back up logs, see Enabling Log Backup.
+The value can be:

 |